datanav/docs/gdpr-platform-developer-docs.rst

 Example with customers, orders and order line records
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The best way yo illustrate the use of these properties is with a simple example.
-In this simplified usecase, we have set up pipes to get data about customers, their orders and the order lines of these orders into datasets named ``customers`` ``orders`` and ``order-lines`` respectively.
-The customer records contain two properties ``customer_id`` and ``email_address`` that can be used to identify a customer, in addition to metadata about the customer.
-In addition to metadata about the order, the order records contain a reference to the customer (in the ``customer_id`` property) and a unique ``order_id`` property.
+The best way to illustrate the use of these properties is with an example.
+In this simplified imagined usecase, we have set up pipes to get data about customers, their orders and the order lines of these orders into datasets named ``customers`` ``orders`` and ``order-lines`` respectively.
+The customer records contain two properties ``customer_id`` and ``email_address`` that can be used to identify a customer (in addition to metadata about the customer).
+In addition to properties about the order, the ``orders`` records contain a reference to the customer in the ``customer_id`` property, and a unique ``order_id`` property.
-Finally, order line records reference the order they belong to in a ``order_id`` property, in addition to information about the particular item in the order.
+Finally, ``order-lines`` records reference the order they belong to in a ``order_id`` property (in addition to information about the particular item in the order).

-To automate this flow, we first configure the GDPR platform for these data types by creating three new rows in the "data type" sheet; one for "customer", "order" and "order-line" (we also need to add at least one "Purpose" in the "purpose sheet" to explain why we have this data).
+To automate this flow, we first need to configure the GDPR platform for these data types by creating three new rows in the "data type" sheet; one row for "customer", "order" and "order-line".
+We also need to add at least one "Purpose" in the "purpose sheet" to explain why we have this data and link the data types to their purpose.

 The "customer" row should have the level ``Personal`` and the ``Identifiers`` column should contain ``email_address`` (or ``customer_id``).
 We set the "TypeID" column to match the dataset the data resides (here ``customers``).